 Insurance for ride-sharing exactly solves that situation.
 By including this in your auto policy, your personal auto insurance may extend while you are driving for work.
 What are some situations where your personal auto policy ceases to provide you coverage?
 There are three “periods” that correspond to these situations.

-We have talked about the periods where your auto insurance in Denver, Colorado or other US states, won’t apply.
+We have talked about the periods when your auto insurance in Denver, Colorado, or other US states, won’t apply.
 Let’s discuss which of your coverages apply to specific situations.
 Which one will kick in depending on some factors?
 Keep reading to find out!

 Your ride-share app is inactive